Constructors in C++

-A class constructor is a special block of code that is invoked automatically when an object is created.
-They are used to initialize the values of class variables with default or user-defined values.
-A constructor name is defined the same as the name of the class and they do not have the return type.
+A class constructor is a special block of code that is automatically invoked when an object is created.
+Constructors are primarily used to initialize class variables with either default or user-defined values.
+The constructor's name is the same as the class name, and they do not have a return type.

 There are 3 types of constructors in C++: